 PLA Awards and Grants

 PLA’s awards programs has been designed to honor those providing public library service whose vision and accomplishments are extraordinary and deserve recognition.
 The 2014 nomination period was September 1–December 2, 2013.
-Results will be announced in February 2014.
+PLA President Carolyn Anthony, along with the award sponsors and PLA members, will recognize all of the award winners as part of the PLA President’s Program and Awards Presentation, 1:00–2:30 PM on Sunday, June 29, at the 2014 ALA Annual Conference in Las Vegas, Nev.

 If you have any questions or concerns regarding awards, please contact PLA at 800-545-2433, ext.
 5PLA (5752) or email@example.com.